nicaless/nanowrimo_ga_project/README.md

-This time, the most important feature is Expected Final Word Count, or a writer's..
+This time, the most important feature is Expected Final Word Count, or a writer's average final word count over all his or her past NaNoWriMos.

 ### Random Forests
-I trained the data on a Random Forest using the same...
-The Random Forest yielded...
+I trained the data on a Random Forest which yielded the following results.

 | | Actual 0 | Actual 1
 ---|---|---